Unidata/netcdf4-python/README.md

 News
 ----

-For latest updates, see the [Changelog](https://github.com/Unidata/netcdf4-python/blob/master/Changelog).
+For the latest updates, see the [Changelog](https://github.com/Unidata/netcdf4-python/blob/master/Changelog).

 3/8/2015: Version 1.1.6 released.
 Minor bug fixes for regressions introduced in 1.1.5, including incorrect handling of UTC offsets in units string by date2num/num2date.